 Ras El Hanout is fairly readily available these days from supermarkets and online.
 I use the Spicentice version.
-As you’ll know from previous posts, I really rate the Spicentice products.
+As you’ll know from previous posts, I really rate their products.
 They are local to me as a Leicester based company and they produce a range of authentic spice kits.
-You can buy them in many supermarkets including the midlands co-op stores.

 Ingredients: serves 2- 3

 - 2 tbsp Ras El Hanout spice blend (I use Spicentice)

 - Juice of a lemon

 - Mix the Ras El Hanout in a small bowl with the lemon juice, oil, garlic and salt and pepper.